July 30, 2019

 This happened three times, and immediately the sheet was taken back to heaven.

-And in case it was not clear to Peter the first or the second time, it happens– count them– a third time.
+And in case it was not clear to Peter the first or the second time, it happens—count them—a third time.
 “Get up Peter.
 Kill and eat.
 Get up Peter.
 Kill and eat.
 Get up Peter.
 Kill and eat.”
-This is clearly an O.M.G. moment.

 When certainty is in short supply, clarity means everything.
 The Spirit tells Peter to do something forbidden by the Word.
 How could this be?
 This change is not gradual but all of a sudden; no slippery slope to be slipped on.
 No hermeneutical (interpretive) gymnastics needed here.
 “Get up Peter.
 Kill and eat.
 Get up Peter.
 Kill and eat.
 Get up Peter.
 Kill and eat.”